statsupload/aisg2022/README.md

 - by chance, we look at roboflow and they have a well curated lists of datasets. we came across this digits dataset that the author used to train a model to read measurements from his fitness/rowing machine.
 Even though it is not a health measurement device, we speculated that perhaps the model can be used.
 - Indeed, its possible

 ![pkd-1](https://user-images.githubusercontent.com/124442719/216892447-9d3ad2b5-669f-4732-afef-08acc620785e.jpg)

-# All of the above took 2.5 weeks and we are left with 1.5 weeks to do all the tasks below
+# All of the above activities took 2.5 weeks and we are left with 1.5 weeks to do all the tasks below

 4. our solution
 - we wanted to have a solution that integrates and leverage on PeekingDuck's software framework.